rhel-labs/instruqt/satellite-advanced-testing/02-configure-ansible/assignment.md

 ![expand all](../assets/expandall.png)

-It should take about 5 minutes for the repos to sync.
+It could take up to 5 minutes for the repos to sync.
+For the purposes of this lab, the repositories were seeded with metadata to reduce the synchronization period.

 ![reposynctime](../assets/reposynctime.png)